jschaeke/qbusMQTT/README.md

 # Documentation
 None so far, just this readme.

-# Current state
-This code has not been thoroughly tested yet, it needs cleaning such as removal of print statements.
 Each device is referenced by its channelId on a MQTT topic such as qbus/1.
 There's only one topic per device and it's
 bi-directional: Qbus state changes are published to MQTT but also MQTT messages on the device topic can trigger a Qbus change.
 However, in case the device state remains the same or when it's part of the excludedDevices array, the message is filtered out.

+# Current state
+This code has not been thoroughly tested yet as I personally don't have Qbus hardware, it needs cleaning such as removal of print statements.
+So far I've heard it runs quite stable but it seems a keep-alive request need to be sent to assure the connection remains open (otherwise a delay upon a request to QBus can be encountered).

 # Thanks
 I want to thank Bart Boelaert for publishing the initial library I've included into this project (http://bartboelaert.blogspot.be/2015/01/interfacing-qbus-building-intelligence.html).